cool-es/q-dot-r-es/README.md

-# *Q dot R es* – a QR generator in standard Rust ✨
+# *Q dot R es* – a QR code generator in standard Rust
-*Q dot R es*, henceforth referred to by `qr`, is a QR code generator I wrote singlehandedly as a challenge for myself to improve at Rust.
+*Q dot R es*, henceforth referred to by `qr`, is a QR code generator I have worked on as a challenge for myself to improve at Rust.
 It's not intended to be an example of a fast, polished, or efficient QR generator.
 That being said, though, it does work reliably.

+Notably, ***`qr` only uses the standard library*** – the bit operations, error-correction algebra, filesize calculations and so on were all written by me.

+The clunky name is a pun on *QR*, *.rs* (Rust) and *es* (Esmeralda).

 ## Input
 `qr` accepts input both as arguments and from `stdin`.
 The following commands should all result in the same code.

+If you're running the program from the project directory using Cargo directly, replace `qr` with `cargo run --` in the examples below.

 * Manually choosing ASCII encoding:
 ```
 qr --manual --ascii "Hello!"